FREQUENTLY ASKED QUESTIONS

 - Saturday, May 16 (9:30 a.m. and 4 p.m.)

 The doctoral commencement will be held at the College Park Marriott Hotel & Conference Center at University of Maryland University College.
 Get directions and all the details on the doctoral commencement information page.

 The weekend ceremonies for bachelor's and master's students will be held at the Xfinity Center on the campus of University of Maryland, College Park.
 Xfinity Center is located at 1 Terrapin Trail, College Park, MD 20742, on the campus of University of Maryland, College Park.
 View a map of the College Park campus.

 The doctoral commencement will be held the morning of Friday, May 15, 2015.
 All candidates for the Doctor of Management degree will participate in a combined hooding and conferral at this ceremony, followed by a cocktail-style reception with their guests.

 Master's and bachelor's students may choose their preferred weekend ceremony, space permitting.
 (We cap attendance at each ceremony to comply with the fire code.)
 We are planning for 1,200 graduates at each weekend ceremony.

-Please confirm your preferred e-mail address via MyUMUC.
+Please remember to confirm your preferred e-mail address within the commencement registration system and via MyUMUC.